BurhanH/java-samples/README.md

 ## Main purpose

-The idea is to show my knowledge and an ability to write Java code.
+The idea is show my knowledge and an ability write Java code.
 Plus enhance coding skills.

 ### How it works